Unofficial-Life/revanced-gphotos-build/README.md

 # ReVanced GPhotos: Unlimited Storage on Google Photos

-ReVanced GPhotos unlocks **unlimited original quality photo and video storage** by spoofing your device as a **Google Pixel XL**, allowing non-Pixel and **non rooted devices** to enjoy the same benefits.
+ReVanced GPhotos unlocks **unlimited original quality photo and video storage** by spoofing your device as a **Google Pixel XL**, allowing non-Pixel and **non-rooted devices** to enjoy the same benefits.
+Additionally, it enables the **Magic Eraser** tool for photo editing.

 ## Installation
 1. Download and log in to [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest).